Siemens-Healthineers/K2s/addons/monitoring/README.md

 The `monitoring` addon provides a [Grafana web-based UI](https://github.com/grafana/grafana) for Kubernetes resource monitoring.
 It enables users to monitor cluster resources which are collected by Prometheus (e.g. node, pod and GPU resources).
 For this purpose, several predefined dashboards are provided.

+## Grafana License Compliance

+K2s is licensed under the MIT License.

+It interacts with Grafana (AGPLv3) solely through its standard, public APIs; no AGPL‑licensed code is incorporated or modified, and Grafana is deployed as an container.
+For this integration scenario, a copyleft assessment was performed with the conclusion that AGPLv3 copyleft obligations are not triggered for this specific scenario.

+**Important:** The AGPLv3 terms continue to apply to Grafana itself.
+Users must independently assess whether the AGPLv3 is appropriate for their use case.

 ## Getting started

 The monitoring addon can be enabled using the k2s CLI by running the following command: